Esa Åkerlund: Porvoo triple murder and imprisonment

 While Åkerlund and his friend were in custody, police began investigating how a convicted murderer had obtained a firearm, determining that the 9mm S&W revolver had been sold to him illegally in May by two men.
 In October 2010, Åkerlund was put on trial for the triple murder, and two years later, he was found guilty on all counts and sentenced to 15 years imprisonment.
 The surveillance video which recorded the shootings at the restaurant was ordered to be sealed for 25 years at the request of family members.
 Claiming that his sentence was unjustly long, Åkerlund appealed to the Appellate Court, which upheld the lower court's decision.

 Criticism of Finnish law

 The verdict made headlines abroad, especially in the United States, garnering criticism against Finland's lax sentencing.
-According to one article, commenters on a CNN article about the case mocked the Finnish justice system, its lacklustre gun control and some even claimed that needed to bring back the death penalty.
+According to one article, commenters on a CNN article about the case mocked the Finnish justice system, its lacklustre gun control and some even claimed that Finland needed to bring back the death penalty.